mintproject/mic/docs/model_configuration/12-end-to-end-example.md

 2. Trace the execution command: `mic encapsulate trace java -jar test_192-1.0-SNAPSHOT-jar-with-dependencies.jar -i input.txt -p 1500 -o output.txt`
 3. Expose the 'p' parameter with default value 1350: `mic encapsulate parameters -f mic/mic.yaml -n p -v 1350`.
 4. --Configuration step not necessary because model does not have configuration files--
-5. Select inputs to expose: ``
+5. Select inputs to expose: `mic encapsulate inputs`
-6. Select outputs to expose: ``
+6. Select outputs to expose: `mic encapsulate outputs`
-7. Create wrapper: ``.
-Edit the `run` file to indicate where the parameter needs to be passed on:
+7. Create wrapper: `mic encapsulate wrapper`.
+Edit the `run` file to indicate where the parameter `p` needs to be passed on, by replacing it in the invocation command.
-8. Run wrapper and verify results: ``
+8. Run wrapper and verify results: `mic encapsulate run`
-9. Publish: ``
+9. Publish: `mic encapsulate publish`

+Done!